rithik/FlaskExample/README.md

 First, install PostgreSQL by going to [https://www.postgresql.org/download/](https://www.postgresql.org/download/).

 Once PostgreSQL is installed, create a new database.
 You can do this by running `psql`.
 This will open up a new shell to access the database.
 Next, create the database by running `CREATE DATABASE DATABASE_NAME;`, replacing `DATABASE_NAME` with your database name.
+Exit the shell by typing `\q`.

 Change the DB_URL value in your `secret.py` file to use the following format: `postgresql://localhost/DATABASE_NAME`.